Winter Electrical Maintenance Tips

 Cold weather can allow moisture to seep into gaps around outdoor electrical boxes.
 Use weather-resistant caulking to seal these areas and protect the components inside.
 Inspect the seals regularly throughout the season and reapply caulk as needed.

-Maintain Outdoor Lighting Fixtures
+Outdoor Lighting Fixtures Maintenance

 Outdoor lights are essential for security and decoration, but they require extra care in winter.
 Clear snow off light fixtures after each storm to prevent ice buildup, which can damage the glass or bulbs.
 Use fixtures rated for outdoor use and ensure they’re properly sealed against moisture.